-In 1905, Lombardi's opened as New York's first pizzeria, bringing the simple dish to Gotham’s Italian restaurants.
-Owner Gennaro Lombardi helped train a generation of pizzaioli, dispatching thin-crust acolytes all over the city.
-The onetime exotic immigrant food quickly became synonymous with Gotham, and arguing over the city’s best pizza has become a classic New York pastime.
-With that in mind, we trekked all over town to find out if old favorites still lived up to their reputation and if new pizzerias could rise to the fierce competition.
+The story of New York pizza begins as such: In 1905, Lombardi's opened as New York's first pizzeria, bringing the simple dish to Gotham’s Italian restaurants.
+The onetime exotic immigrant food quickly became as synonymous with Gotham as the city’s best bagels and hot dogs, and arguing over the city’s best pizza has become a classic New York pastime.
+With that in mind, we trekked all over town—from Coney Island to Hell’s Kitchen to Staten Island’s Dongan Hills—to find out if old favorites still lived up to their reputation and if new pizzerias could rise to the fierce competition.
 Here are the best New York pizza spots.

 Do you want more great stories about things to do, where to eat, what to watch, and where to party?
 Obviously you do, follow Time Out New York on Facebook for the good stuff.

 RECOMMENDED: Find more of the best restaurants in NYC

 Bow down, ladies and gentlemen.
 The king is an exquisite blend of bright plum-tomato sauce, puddles of rich buffalo mozzarella, zesty sausage, peppers and onions, all topped with drizzled olive oil from a copper pot and snipped basil leaves.
 Watching living legend Domenico DeMarco concoct his signature pie is damn near theatrical—if a bit on the long side.
 The hike for many of us to this no-frills Midwood spot will take a while.
 But trust us—one bite is worth the wait. $32.